DanielMartensson/MataveID/examples/pcaExample.md

 # Principal Component Analysis
 Principal Component Analysis can be used for dimension reduction and projection on maximum variance between classes.
-This PCA algorithm has a very smart method to remove outliers.
-The method is using L2-norm and sorting to detect outliers.
-The PCA algorithm also compute how many points can a the data be defined as a cluster.

 ```matlab
 [P, W] = mi.pca(X, c);